TheMallen/mender/README.md

 - ttl : time to live for compiled css/js in seconds. -1 is never recompile, 0 is always recompile.
 - jsmin : the name of the module to use for minimizing js.
 - cssmin : the name of the module to use for minimizing css.
-- rootDir : the root path (in which the module will create a cache folder to store it's output)
+- path : the path to your app from the server root.
 - fileClient : an instance of an object which complies with the fileClient interface.

 It's possible that future versions will change this configuration array significantly!
 For example I am currently considering replacing jsmin and cssmin with instances of an interface similar to fileClient.
 Alternatively I might move into a more functional style and have cssmin, jsmin, and fileClient all replaced with function arguments.